frankodoom/MySQL-EntityFramework-Code-First/README.md

 Add Code First Migration
 ```
-PM> Add-Migrations [Give Your Migration Settings A name]
+PM> Add-Migration [Give Your Migration Settings A name]
 ```

 Update Database (Specify Verbose to see the SQL Querry that is being executed)